A physical disability can define where often used items are stored. This is a guide about handicapped accessible storage tips.

 By Linda from Bloomington, IL

 This is a clever solution to a problem a lot of us have as we get older: we start shrinking.
 I've lost about 3/4" in height in the past 15 years, and that makes things farther away than they used to be.
-A step stool is not always handy, and standing on your tiptoes isn't safe, so the container with a good handle on a reachable shelf is much more practical.
-Good idea.
-Thanks.

 I am not a senior yet nor disabled but I'm short so I do try to find ways to make it easier for me to get to things w/o always standing on a stool.
 I find small lazy susans (turntables) added to cabinet shelves can help a lot.
 One cabinet I put herbs & spices, oil, vinegar, etc on turntables and then I am able to reach by just turning them and bringing the item I want to the front.